7 Best Email Tools for Startup Founders (2026)

 Start with one tool for transactional email (Resend, Postmark).
 Add marketing automation (Sequenzy, Loops) when you have enough users to justify it.
 Don't pay for features you won't use for 6 months.

-Pros: Lowest initial cost and complexity Cons: Migration cost later, delayed marketing email
+Pros: Lowest initial cost and complexity, focused on what matters now Cons: Migration cost later, delayed marketing email

 Email Priorities by Stage